 So what's not to love about running in cold weather?
 Just remember to use common sense if the temperatures get really cold.
 Stay hydrated, dress in layers and try to practice nose breathing to help regulate the temperature of the air before it goes to your lungs.

-Read more about how to stay safe and comfortable during Winter Running.
+Read more about how to stay safe and comfortable during winter in these posts:

 So how about you?
 Do you usually run outdoors in the colder months of the winter or do you opt for the treadmill instead?
 Will you be running in cold weather this winter?